Key Takeaways

 Transylvania Open

-Becoming a reference point on the map of world women's tennis, this tournament has brought top players to Cluj every year recently.
+Now a recognised stop on the international women’s tennis circuit, the tournament has brought top players to Cluj year after year.

 "Mărțișor" Fair

-At the beginning of each spring, Unirii Square in Cluj-Napoca transforms into a vibrant exhibition of creativity and tradition, hosting the Mărțișor Fair.
-The beautifully arranged wooden houses become showcases for a multitude of unique martisors, from the traditional ones, with white and red string, to modern interpretations, handmade by local artists and craftsmen.
+At the beginning of each spring, Unirii Square in Cluj-Napoca becomes a festive celebration of creativity and tradition, hosting the Mărțișor Fair.
+The beautifully decorated wooden stalls display a wide variety of unique mărțișoare, from the traditional ones, with white and red string, to modern interpretations, handmade by local artists and craftsmen.

 Divas Cross

-Usually organized around International Women's Day, the cross celebrates spring and the feminine spirit through a cheerful and non-competitive race, held in the central area of the city.
+Usually organized around International Women's Day, this run celebrates spring and feminine energy through a cheerful and non-competitive race, held in the central area of the city.

-The event encourages movement, a healthy lifestyle and solidarity, gathering hundreds of participants of all ages at the start, many of them wearing creative outfits, flowers or themed accessories, transforming everything into a true community celebration.
+The event encourages movement, a healthy lifestyle and solidarity, gathering hundreds of participants of all ages at the start, many of them wearing creative outfits, flowers or themed accessories, turning the event into a true community celebration.

 Wizz Air Cluj-Napoca Marathon